 * A conflict of interest is any situation in which a speaker or immediate family members have interests, which may cause a conflict with the current presentation.
 Conflicts of interest do not preclude the delivery of the talk, but should be explicitly declared.
 These may include financial interests (e.g. owning stocks of a related company, having received honoraria, consultancy fees), research interests (research support by grants or otherwise), organisational interests and gifts.

 For Poster Discussion Sessions, the disclosure of conflict of interest should be included on the poster.

-The Speaker Service Centre is located on the first floor next to the Press Room.
+The Speakers Service Centre is located Entrance West, on the right side in the Lobby (ground floor).

 The opening hours are:

 |Saturday, 26 May||10:00 – 19:00|

 |Monday, 28 May||06:30 – 19:00|